roman-milk/roman-milk.github.io/four-words.md

  After some 45 minutes I allowed Elizabeth to come out of the corner, she stood at attention in the middle of the room next to her spanking stool.
 "Okay young lady, up to your room, no supper for you I am going to put you to bed early."
 I spoke to her as if she were a child of 6 inside of a married lady of 41and a professional manager.
 "I want you to take a bath, put on your jammies on and go to bed.
 In addition you will write 500 times 'I was a naughty little girl for disobeying my daddy and using our credit card I deserve to be disciplined.'
 I expect the lines to be completed by tomorrow night at 7:00.
 You are also going to have panty punishment for the entire weekend so be prepared."

  I swatted her behind and sent her on the way.
-Report_Story #1